kkolberg/serverless-seed/README.md

 npm run deploy [-- --stage <stage>]
 ```

-### VSCode Debugging
+### VSCode Setup

+for in-line linting help, install the plugin TSLint for Visual Studio Code

-add the following lines to the .vscode/launch.json file:
+for debugging add the following lines to the .vscode/launch.json file:

 ```json
 "sourceMaps": true,